Jatin-Ya/college-library-project/README.md

 * Get the details of the student to whom the book is issued to
 * Search book via search bar

+# Team
+The team behind the app consists of the following members:

+* Jatin Yadav
+* Tushar Joshi
+* Indrayudh Ghosh